 The Nature-Based Solutions for Coastal Resilience conference will be held from June 22-24, 2026 at Saint Mary’s University in Halifax, Nova Scotia.
 Bookending the event are 2 optional field trips (June 21, June 25), to view nature-based coastal adaptation strategies in action in Nova Scotia.

+Thank you everyone who applied!
 By submitting your work to our conference, you gain the opportunity to disseminate your work to over 120 researchers, policymakers, scientists, engineers, designers, students, community groups, and other experts from around the world.
-Submissions should reflect innovative thinking, applied learning, or transformative approaches that push the field of NbS forward.
-We look forward to having you with us in Halifax!

 • New or hybrid engineering–ecology approaches